 Peace and quiet at home are more valuable than ever.
 We all need a comfortable, distraction-free space we can call our own, but some buildings leak more noise than others.
-If excessive amounts of noise permeating your walls is interfering with your relaxation or work, it’s time to learn how to block noise from outside.
-From the windows to the walls to the vents, ducts and crawls — this post will cover some ways to stop noise from getting into your home.
+If excessive amounts of noise permeating your walls interferes with your relaxation or work, it’s time to learn how to block noise from outside.
+From the windows to the walls to the vents, ducts and crawlspace — this post will cover some ways to stop noise from getting into your home.

 Walls are another common entryway for outside noise.
 To thoroughly address the problem, consider soundproofing tactics for your home’s interior and exterior walls alike.

-Start outside with the walls closest to the source.
+Start outside with the walls closest to the noise source.
 Inspect your exterior walls for any cracks or holes and fill them with acoustical sealant.
-If you have the budget to do so, update your home’s siding with vinyl panels that bounce noise back toward its source.
+If you have the budget to do so, update your home with vinyl siding that bounces noise back toward its source.

-Moving inside now, you can line your walls with acoustic foam panels to soak up any noise that gets through.
-Another clever trick is to insulate your walls with soundproofing insulation.
+Moving inside now, you can insulate your walls with soundproofing insulation.
 This way, you’ll have a thicker, more absorptive barrier between your home and the noise sources outside.

 Like windows, doors present a worthy soundproofing challenge.
 Even the most careful installations leave small cracks at the bottom or along the sides of a door.
 Your weatherstripping should keep most air and noise out, but some doors need extra help.
 If you notice light peeking through along the sides or bottom of your door, install door seals or sweeps to fill the gaps.

 The systems that help you feel comfortable in your home can also be some of the worst offenders when it comes to letting outside noise get in.
 As nice as it is to have an air conditioning system at home, its vents essentially direct outside noise right into your room.